alma/alma-woocommerce-gateway/readme.txt

 This plugin adds a new payment method to WooCommerce, which allows you to offer monthly payments to your customer using Alma.

-== Restricted availability ==

-FR: Pour le moment, Alma n\'est disponible qu\'aux marchands **français** avec lesquels nous pouvons interagir.
-Vous pouvez [créer votre compte](https://dashboard.getalma.eu) librement, mais devez nous contacter pour l\'activer et commencer à accepter des paiements.

-GB: For the moment, Alma is only available to **french** merchants with whom we can communicate.
-You can [create your account](https://dashboard.getalma.eu) freely, but you must contact us to have it activated and to start accepting payments.

 == Description ==

 [Alma](https://getalma.eu) is a service to provide merchants with an **easy** and **safe** monthly payments solution.